dwmoreau/MLI/Methods.md

 The next step is a duplicate removal step performed on the CSD and COD independently.
 A duplicate is defined as the following:

-1. Belongs to the same crystal system.
+1. Belongs to the same Bravais lattice and,
-2. The unit cell has the same chemical composition deduced from the chemical formula.
+2. The unit cell has the same chemical composition deduced from the chemical formula & the unit cell volume is within 5%.
-3. Unit cell volume is within 5%.
+3. or, The unit cell volume is exactly the same.

 In the case of duplicate entries, the entry with the lowest reported r-factor is chosen.

-$\textit{Also, I just noticed a bug in the code, the refinement r-factor is not being retained.
-Currently, a random duplicate is chosen.
-Also, the duplicate removal should be in the same lattice system.}$

 Databases are merged by first taking all the unique entries from the CSD, then only adding entries from the COD if they are not duplicated with an existing CSD entry.

-$\textit{I would like to be a bit more strict with the duplicate removal process, so condition 2 needs to change to the chemical composition differs by at most one}$
-$\textit{atom.
+For the chemical composition of the unit cell, hydrogen and deuterium atoms, and atoms that comprise less than 5% of the total number of atoms in the unit cell are not taken into consideration.
 Many studies test the effects of changing one atom in a material.
-These entries are essentially the same unit cell but the contents}$
-$\textit{differ by one atom.
-These studies will contribute to data leakage, essentially identical entries in the training and validation sets.
-I get the best}$
+These entries could have nearly the same unit cell and very similar diffraction patterns.
+Omitting atoms that make up a small portion of the total number of atoms in the unit cell should consider these entries as duplicates.

-$\textit{performance when I use wide shallow neural networks, this was also observed by Vanessa.
-My understanding of wide shallow neural networks is they tend to}$
+$\textit{I get the best performance when I use wide shallow neural networks, this was also observed by Vanessa.}$
-$\textit{work more by memorization as opposed to generalization.
-My concern is that models are memorizing identical patterns as opposed to generalization.}$
+$\textit{My understanding of wide shallow neural networks is they tend to work more by memorization as opposed to generalization.}$
+$\textit{A strict duplication removal procedure could prevent the models memorizing identical patterns as opposed to generalization.}$

 Datasets are generated from the unique entries in both the CSD and COD using the CCDI API.
 The following information is extracted from each entry: